 As with most builds in New World, a crafted weapon will be your BIS for this build.
 The perks are listed in order of importance from Left to Right.
 Two perk gear is very affordable atm so you should be able to get ahold of weapons with the purple perks listed.

-Fire Staff – Empowering Fireball, Flame Attunement, Vicious
+Fire Staff – Keenly Empowered, Flame Attunement, Vicious

 Until you are able to obtain one, Firevine Battlestaff from Garden of Genesis is a very good replacement